bevyengine/bevy-website/content/learn/book/control-flow/states.md

 2. **Each tick of the game loop**, after [`PreUpdate`] but before the fixed update loop and [`Update`].

 When you set a new state with [`NextState<T>`], the transition doesn't happen immediately.
-Instead the change is queued and applied the next time `StateTransition` runs.
+Instead, the change is queued and applied the next time `StateTransition` runs.
 This means that systems which will run later in the _same_ tick will still see the _old_ state.

 When a transition does occur, the schedules run in this order: